 B2Press offers branded/advertorial content writing that is linked to a brand which allows costumers to get to know its products or services.

-A press release is a brief but newsworthy text published with the aim of enhancing the image or reputation of a person or entity, rather than for sales and marketing purposes.
+Press reports are written in a structure known as the inverted pyramid.
+They are brief but newsworthy texts published with the aim of enhancing the image or reputation of a person or entity, rather than for sales and marketing purposes.
 The press release format is straightforward.
 Press releases typically contain information, supported by data, about events and/or strategies related to a particular subject.
 News releases are sent out through a distribution service with the aim of attracting media coverage or raising awareness about a news story.
-They are relatively easy to write, especially if one adheres to the following press release template.
+Writing a press release is relatively easy, especially if one adheres to the following press release template.